saylestyler/cirrus/README.md

 # todo

 - [ ] add instructions for bash/fish
 - [ ] execute without any terminal output / having to be in dir
 - [ ] interpolate date string into file names in event it exists
 - [ ] temrminal notifier for errors
 - [ ] async modularize fns vs sync behemoth
 - [ ] add defaults and mkdir if dir doesn't exist
 - [ ] reduce n of dependencies
 - [ ] watch mode
-- [  ] globally installed npm pkg
+- [ ] globally installed npm pkg with github action workflow https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages
 - [ ] cute lil 3d image in readme and a trillion fire emojis
 - [ ] flags for
   - [ ] not deleting
   - [ ] img transformations